-Speaking of cold, weather will also be a factor in determining what mode of transportation to choose (especially extreme conditions).
-Wild animals should also be a consideration as you probably don’t want to find yourself camping in a tent in the middle of grizzly bear country.
+Speaking of the cold, the weather should also be a factor in determining what mode of transportation to choose for your road trip (especially in extreme conditions).
+Consider wild animals as well as you probably don’t want to find yourself camping in a tent in the middle of grizzly bear country.

-You’ll need to modify your packing list depending on the mode of travel that you choose.
+You’ll need to modify your road trip packing list depending on the mode of travel that you choose.
 To help you decide what to pack and what to leave at home, we’ve broken the list into a few categories.
-Read on to find out what we packed for each of our epic road trip adventures!
+Read on to find out what road trip packing list we used for our epic road trip adventures!